Students are raving about their Music instructors on TakeLessons.

-I have been playing the drum set in various bands for over thirteen years.
+I have been playing the drum set in various bands since 2001.
 I have also been playing with the OKC Community Orchestra since 2009.
 I have played in symphonic and jazz bands and a percussion ensemble.
-I have taught a percussion class as well as private lessons.
-I have been a full time music teacher in the OKC district.
+I have taught a percussion class, private lessons, and I have been a full time music teacher in the OKC district.
 I have recorded in the studio also, and I enjoy doing a bit of my own production.
 Rocking on stage is my favorite activity!
 I can teach you how to be an integral part of a band and play along to your favorites.
-I enjoy bringing out the best in a student and te
+I enjoy bringing out the best in a student and teaching to his/her s

 *** Lesson Details *** I am a very easygoing and patient teacher.
 I fully understand that the drum set requires a high level of coordination, and I am mindful of this while working with students.
 I will begin with proper grip and stroke technique as well as the use of a metronome.
 I will teach the student to read rhythms and drum set notation.
 I know how to isolate difficult patterns, break them down into understandable parts, and reintegrate them into a piece.
 I like to use the music that a student enjoys to relate to the written music.
 I have found YouTube to be an indispensable tool for this, and my students have responded very well.
 I will work on snare drum technique as well, because it is the primary voice on the set, and the touch and nuance required to play it well relate to the set as well.
 I will tailor my instruction to suit the student's learning style and preferences.
 I want to make the learning fun, so I will help the student quickly gain the basic skills to play along with their favorite bands.
 This promotes musicality as well as solid time.
 It will also aid in transcription, which will come with development and is a valuable tool.
 I will use this in tandem with technique-building exercises to form a well rounded musician.
 I believe that a student should have a familiarity with his/her instrument, so we will also go over the anatomy and tuning of the set.
 Above all, music should be fun!